OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-3/Network-appliances.md

 A very simple proxy is a NAT.
 But the most used proxies are application level proxies.
 These proxies understands the application protocols.

-Most proxies are multipurpose Andean be used for multiple protocols (HTTP, HTTPS, FTP)
+Most proxies are multipurpose and can be used for multiple protocols (HTTP, HTTPS, FTP)

 A forward proxy is a proxy used to control outbound data to the internet.
 This is sometimes known as an internal proxy.